StevenMayher/431-2021/classes/class13/README.md

 ## Today's Slides

 - Dr. Love's slides will be posted in [PDF format], as well as in [R Markdown].
+- Today, we'll also be discussing an Example about States and Counties, for which we have this R Markdown file and this HTML result.
 - The recording will be made available approximately 24 hours after class through our Shared Google Drive and via Modules and Echo 360 on [Canvas](https://canvas.case.edu).

 ## Announcements